-It is one of two systems of circulation of fluid around the body (the other is the circulation of blood).
+It is one of two circulation systems of fluid around the body (the other is blood circulation).

-In humans, a distinction is made between the primary and secondary lymphatic organs.
-In the primary lymphatic organs the lymphocytes mature to become immunocompetent cells and migrate in the secondary lymphatic organs.
+A distinction is made between the primary and secondary lymphatic organs in humans.
+The lymphocytes mature to become immunocompetent cells and migrate to the secondary lymphatic organs in the primary lymphatic organs.
 There they are responsible for mounting the specific defenses of the body.

 The lymphatic system consists of a lymphatic fluid (called “lymph”) that flows through a system of lymphatic vessels.

-It includes lymphatic capillaries, other lymphatic vessels of various sizes (which can be compared to blood vessels) and lymph nodes (which are encapsulated masses of B-cells and T-cells).
+It includes lymphatic capillaries, other lymphatic vessels of various sizes (which can be compared to blood vessels), and lymph nodes (encapsulated masses of B-cells and T-cells).

 The blood system and the lymphatic system are interconnected.

-The clear fluid that is known as “lymph” when it flows through the vessels, initially passes as “interstitial fluid” contained in the spaces between the tissue cells, the spaces in which he had been filtered from the blood.
+The clear fluid is known as “lymph” when it flows through the vessels and initially passes as “interstitial fluid” contained in the spaces between the tissue cells, filtered from the blood.

-Ultimately, after traveling through the lymphatic vessels, the same lymph returns to the blood system – at the junctions of the jugular and subclavian veins (on the right and left sides of the body).
+Ultimately, after traveling through the lymphatic vessels, the same lymph returns to the blood system – at the jugular and subclavian veins (on the right and left sides of the body).